It remembered the seas. That was all it remembered, all it was. Just a memory. But it remembered itself, and memory is important.

 It was good at waiting.

 In a sub-basement of the Trilobite Park building, in a concrete box of a room full of pipes and pumps and damp, Chief Engineer Jacobs was examining the systems.
-The water inlet was simply a mains water inlet -- but simplicity ended there.
+The water inlet was straightforward enough — but simplicity ended there.
 The rest of the system was a maze of filtration units, salination podules, water conditioners, more filters and output pipes (both normal and emergency).

 “I don’t like this, R17,” he said to his assistant.